EBI-Metagenomics/mgnify-biata-2020/docs/source/assembly-2.rst

 |action| Zoom into that region to see the predicted regions in more detail.
 Have a look at the information about the various transport-related genes.

 |question| What region of the contig is predicted to code for a major facilitator transporter?

+|info| There are lots of different visualisation options available within the contig viewer.
+Take some time now to investigate the various options, and play about with it by looking at a few different contigs and the anotations they contain.